kotte-computer-electronics/batoid/README.md

 ### Sticker

 On the back is a space for a sticker, found in the `/print` folder.
-If you decide to print it, make sure write the date you finished the build in the "controlled" field.
+If you decide to print it, make sure to write the date you finished the build in the "controlled" field.
 Preferrably with a ballpoint pen, or thin sharpie, to match the vintage look.

 ![Sticker](./print/KCE-Batoid_sticker.png)